An Extension of Cook's Elastic Cipher: Security of the elastic cipher extension

-We now establish that $E_n$ is secure against any key recovery attack\footnote{In her paper, \cite[page 17]{cook:ker:yung:1}, Cook proves this theorem for an elastic cipher $E_1$ applied to $E_0$ providing us the base step for our proof by induction.} if so is $E_0$. \begin{theorem}[Security Against Key Recovery] Given an elastic cipher, $E_{n-1}$ of level $n-1$ (without initial and final whitening and key-dependent permutation), working on $2^{n-1}L$-bit blocks and its elastic version, $E_n$, that works on $(2^{n-1}L+y)$-bit blocks, where $0\leq y\leq 2^{n-1}L$, if there exists an attack, $\mathcal{A}_n$, on $E_n$ that allows the round keys to be determined for $r$ consecutive rounds of $E_n$ using $t_{\mathcal{A}_n}$ operation, then there exists an attack $\mathcal{A}_{n-1}$ on $E_{n-1}$ with $r$ cycles that finds the expanded key for $E_{n-1}$ and that uses $t_{\mathcal{A}_{n-1}}<O(sr^2+rt_{\mathcal{A}_n})$, assuming there are no message-dependent expanded key, meaning any expanded-key bits utilized in $E_{n-1}$ depend only on the key and do not vary across plaintext or ciphertext inputs.
+In her paper, \cite[page 17]{cook2007elastic}, Cook proves the following theorem. \begin{theorem}[Cook] Given a fixed-length block cipher, $E_0$, that works on $L$-bit blocks and its elastic version, $E_1$, that works on $(L+y)$-bit blocks, where $0\leq y\leq L$, if there exists an attack, $A_1/E_1$, on $E_1$ that allows the round keys to be determined for $r$ consecutive rounds of $E_1$ using polynomial (in $L$ and $r$) time and memory, then there exists an attack on $E_0$ with $r$ cycles that finds the expanded key for $E_0$ and that uses polynomial (in $L$ and $r$) many resources as $A_1/E_1$, assuming there are no message-dependent expanded key, meaning any expanded-key bits utilized in $E_0$ depend only on the key and do not vary across plaintext or ciphertext inputs. \end{theorem} We see Theorem\ref{thCook} as the base step of a proof by induction, and so we prove the following.
+We now establish that $E_n$ is secure against any key recovery attack\footnote{In her paper, \cite[page 17]{cook2007elastic}, Cook proves this theorem for an elastic cipher $E_1$ applied to $E_0$ providing us the base step for our proof by induction.} if so is $E_0$. \begin{theorem}[Security Against Key Recovery] Given an elastic cipher, $E_{n-1}$ of level $n-1$ (without initial and final whitening and key-dependent permutation), working on $2^{n-1}L$-bit blocks and its elastic version, $E_n$, that works on $(2^{n-1}L+y)$-bit blocks, where $0\leq y\leq 2^{n-1}L$, if there exists an attack, $\mathcal{A}_n$, on $E_n$ that allows the round keys to be determined for $r$ consecutive rounds of $E_n$ using $t_{\mathcal{A}_n}$ operation, then there exists an attack $\mathcal{A}_{n-1}$ on $E_{n-1}$ with $r$ cycles that finds the expanded key for $E_{n-1}$ and that uses $t_{\mathcal{A}_{n-1}}<O(sr^2+rt_{\mathcal{A}_n})$, assuming there are no message-dependent expanded key, meaning any expanded-key bits utilized in $E_{n-1}$ depend only on the key and do not vary across plaintext or ciphertext inputs.
 In particular, if $\mathcal{A}_n$ is polynomial then $\mathcal{A}_{n-1}$ is polynomial. \end{theorem}